tgsoverly/story-view.vim/README.md

 ## What is it?

+A vim plugin to indicate that code is referenced in external systems.

-Plugin that will `hightlight` lines in your code that have `links` to them in external systems.
+1. It hightlights lines that are referenced in external systems.
+1. It gives you information on the lines referenced when the cursor is on those lines.
-You can then read the link description and open them in an external browser.
+1. It allows you open the referenced system an external browser.

 Here is a demo: